commeNAS Aylesbury Vale Branch

 Opening times vary according to bookings, organised sessions and clubs.

 We charge a small amount per activity group to pay for art and craft materials or tuck shop.
 We encourage everyone who uses diagnosis or tribunal services to donate towards costs of paper, ink, Janet’s time, travel costs or volunteer if you are financially struggling.
-We will not ever directly ask for money towards any services except for our activity groups where discounts are available to those on benefit, retired or have more than one child attending.
+We will not ever directly ask for money towards any services except for our activity groups where discounts are available to those on benefits, retired or have more than one child attending.

 Junior Activities From Birth to 12 years.